gilbertoalexsantos/uris/README.rst

 URI
 ===

-uri is a command line tool made in python to interact with the Uri_ Online Judge.
+uris[pider] is a command line tool made in python to interact with the Uri_ Online Judge.

 Currently, it supports the commands: